Nuggets vs. Timberwolves: Betting Trends, Record ATS, Home/Road Splits

 Additional Nuggets Insights & Trends

-- The Nuggets have a 6-4 record against the spread while finishing 5-5 overall over their last 10 contests.
+- The Nuggets are 7-3 against the spread and 5-5 overall in their past 10 games.

-- The Nuggets have hit the over in four of their past 10 games.
+- The Nuggets have gone over the total in four of their past 10 games.

-- The 115.8 points per game the Nuggets put up are the same as the Timberwolves give up.
+- The 115.8 points per game the Nuggets average are the same as the Timberwolves allow.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.